Lockdown latest – a summaryBack to top

 I live in a flat.
 Are communal area safety inspections still happening?

 Yes, but some of them may happen less frequently than usual.
-This is to help us make the most of our resources, so we can support those most vulnerable, whilst continuing to keep you safe.
+This is to help us make the most of our resources, so we can support those customers that need our help most, whilst continuing to keep you safe.
 You can still report any problems you see in communal areas to us in the usual ways.

 Our teams are following the latest Government advice on social distancing whilst carrying out these checks so please make sure you stay in your home and keep a distance from our teams.